 5. Put the butter and sugar in a medium-sized bowl.
 Use the tip of a small knife to split the vanilla pod lengthwise, then scrape the seeds into the bowl, saving the pod for another use.
 Beat the mixture with an electric mixer set on high speed until it is light in colour and texture, about 3-4 minutes.

 6. Then, one at a time, beat in the eggs, mixing well after each addition.
-If the mixture starts to curdle, add a tablespoon of the walnut flour mixture.
+Should the mixture start to curdle, add a tablespoon of the walnut flour mixture.

 7. Reduce the mixer speed to low.
 Mix in about one-third of the walnut flour mixture, followed by the double cream, scraping down the bowl as needed.
 Mix in another third of the walnut flour mixture, followed by the yoghurt.
 Mix in the remaining walnut flour mixture and beat, scraping down the bowl as needed, just until smooth.
 Using the spatula, gently fold in the chopped walnuts.
 Do not overmix.